railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Leads.rst

    *Importing leads into the system.*

 You then set which columns are present in your CSV file in the correct order.
 Then select your file and click on :guilabel:`Import`.
-Check in the chapter about system administration for more information on import and export.
+Check in the chapter about system administration, :ref:`ch-config`, for more information on import and export.

 .. tip:: Various Imports